-If you are an applied science student in Delft, and you want to work on theory of quantum nanoscience (see also the overall direction of our research), we'd be happy to work with you.
+If you are an applied physics student in Delft or a Casimir master student, and you want to work on theory of quantum nanoscience (see also the overall direction of our research), we'd be happy to work with you.
 However there are several things you should know:

 - Most likely you will need to do some programming in Python.
-You don't need to know it in advance, but of course if you do, it's an advantage.
+You don't need to know Python in advance, but brushing it up will make your life easier.

 - We do run out of available projects that we can accommodate, so your chances are higher if you apply as early as possible.